 Buying Jfashion items outside of Japan was such a nightmare for me when I first started getting into gyaru.
 I remember longing for a beautiful Liz Lisa dress only to learn that I couldn’t buy it directly from their website and that I needed some sort of shopping service, and at the time it went straight over my head.

-Nowadays it’s all too easy for me to buy Jfashion goodies – hence why I’m forever broke – but I still get a lot of questions from those wanting to get into it on where I get my clothes/accessories/stationery from.
-Below I have compiled a list of my absolute favourite jfashion stores who I’ve had really good experience with, just to give you a bit of a helping hand!
-I’ve labelled what kind of fashion they’d suit as well as not all of them are just gyaru-focused.
+Nowadays it’s all too easy for me to buy Jfashion items – hence why I’m forever broke – but I still get a lot of questions from those wanting to get into it on where I get my clothes/accessories/stationery from.
+Below I have compiled a list of my absolute favourite jfashion stores (focusing more on small businesses) who I’ve had really good experience with, or who my friends have recommended, just to give you a bit of a helping hand!
+I’ve split everything up into different fashion sectors as not all of them are just gyaru-focused.

 What they sell – Clothing, accessories, bags, shoes, beauty and wigs

 I can’t tell you how much I love this store.
-It is filled with never-ending cuteness and is one of the very first stores I go to when I go to Hyper Japan (which I’ll be writing another post about very soon!).
-It’s owned by one of the sweetest people I know, and I just love their style!
+It is filled with never-ending cuteness and is one of the very first stores I go to when I go to Hyper Japan.
+It’s run by the sweetest people I know, and I just love their style!
 If you’re into all kinds of Jfashion then this is the place for you.

 What they sell – Sweets, stationery and accessories

 Run by the same people who run Dreamy Bows, Tofu Cute is my go-to place for anything sweet.
 I spend at least £10 there a turn on puccho sweets, but they also sell some cute stationery and accessories.